FNNDSC/pftag/README.rst

 template string is one where sub-parts of the string are *tokenized* by a token marker.
 These tokens are resolved at execution time.

-From a taxonomy perspective, ``pftag`` implements a highly opinionated SGML string parser.
+From a taxonomy perspective, ``pftag`` is an example of a string-based (somewhat opinionated) SGMLish parser.

 Installation
 ------------